Tempting Salted Caramel Moonshine

 Our Easiest to Use Moonshine Still

 Making moonshine doesn't have to be difficult!
-With the Mist 1 Gallon Air Still, distilling your moonshine is as simple as pressing a button!
+With the Moonshine Cherry Airstill.
+With the Cherry distilling your moonshine is as simple as pressing a button!
 This is because our simple still does not use water.
 Instead your mash is cooled using an internal fan.

 This still is perfect for the boat, cottage, trailer or anywhere with limited access to water.
 It is also the perfect still for those looking for a simple way to make their favorite spirits at home.